 Only buy enough resin you can comfortably use in half the amount of time of the expected shelf life

 Epoxy resins generally have a shelf life of one year.
 You should only buy enough that you can comfortably use within six months.
-It should stay good for a year, but the reason I tell you six months is because when you get to six months and a day, are you going to toss it out?
+It should stay good for a year, but the reason I tell you six months is that when you get to six months and a day, are you going to toss it out?
 No, of course not.
-But hopefully by the time you are done using it, you are still short of the one-year deadline.
+But hopefully, by the time you are done using it, you are still short of the one-year deadline.

 You should also know that different resins have different shelf lives.
 Polyester resins only last six months.
 After that, they can start to harden in the can, even without any hardener added.
 Some polyurethanes only have a shelf life of three months.
 If you don’t know the shelf life of the resin you want to buy or are already using, ask.